Barrington Capital Management, Inc.

 provides customized financial solutions for unique financial challenges and objectives.
 Their expertise is in the development, implementation and ongoing management of a customized and diversified investment strategy.
 Barrington's mission is to assist in building, enhancing, and protecting personal wealth and maintaining financial security.

-has over 30 years of financial services experience as an Investment Advisory and Insurance Agency Executive, and Securities and Options Principal
+has over 30 years of financial services experience as an Investment Advisory and Insurance Agency Executive, Securities Principal, and Options Principal

 .
-Bob proudly serves as an Industry Arbitrator for the Financial Industry Regulatory Authority (FINRA) and the National Futures Association, a Certified Fraud Examiner, ERISA (3)-21 Fiduciary and an Accredited Investment Fiduciary.
+Bob proudly serves as an industry arbitrator for the Financial Industry Regulatory Authority (FINRA) and the National Futures Association (NFA), a Certified Fraud Examiner (CFE), ERISA (3)-21 Fiduciary, and an Accredited Investment Fiduciary.

-In addition to teaching advanced investment strategies and Retirement Planning classes throughout the year, Bob is widely sought as an objective and entertaining observer of current events, financial markets and personal financial planning scenes.
+In addition to teaching advanced investment strategies and Retirement Planning classes throughout the year, Bob is widely sought as a keynote speaker for current financial events, markets, and personal financial planning topics.
 Bob Lawson has special expertise in stock options and has presented the following Options Industry Council (OIC) seminars to retail and industry professionals throughout the United States:

 View Bob Lawson's Expert Witness Profile